Single Band si5351 Digital VFO

 calling it out here because of their superb service.
 YMMV.

-'lock' the VFO tuning control.
-This keeps the VFO operating on the
+able to 'lock' the VFO tuning control.
+This keeps the VFO operating on

-currently selected frequency but the tuning control is no longer
+the currently selected frequency.
+The tuning control is no longer

 active.
-So, if it's accidently knocked or you go over a large bump in
+If it's accidently knocked or you go over a large bump in the

 I added this with a change to the existing 'Step' function.

-step' is selected by briefly pressing the tuning control inwards.
-These
+'tuning step' is selected by briefly pressing the tuning control

 displayed on the upper right of the LCD when the tuning lock is in use